 Oklahoma National Guard Scholarship

-Health Care Benefits for Veterans in Oklahoma
+Nursing Home Care for Veterans in Oklahoma

 Employment Benefits for Veterans in Oklahoma

-Ten points shall be added to the final grade for any war veteran who has passed the examination, and has a service-connected disability within six months of the date of application.
-Veterans who have a rate of 30% or more because of their service-connected disability, shall be considered Absolute Preference Veterans.
-These veterans will then have their names put at the top of the register, ranked in the order of their examination scores.
-They will also not be denied employment and passed over for others without showing cause.
+Furthermore, “Ten points shall be added to the final grade for any war veteran who has passed the examination” and has a service-connected disability.
+Those who are VA-rated as 30% disabled or more may be eligible as “Absolute Preference Veterans” who are put at the top of the hiring list and “ranked in the order of their examination scores.”

 Oklahoma Income Tax

-Exemption for Sales Tax
+Oklahoma Sales Tax Exemption

-Those who receive retirement benefits from any component of the US Armed Forces will be exempt from taxable income, not to exceed the greater of 75% of such benefits or $10,000.
+Those who receive retirement benefits “from any component of the US Armed Forces” will be exempt from taxable income” not to exceed the greater of 75% of such benefits or $10,000.”

-The Oklahoma Cross of Valor
+Oklahoma Cross of Valor